wilpert/RusPhonetizer/README.md

 ## Transcribe tool

-The transcription process relies on a small tool used to apply the G2P FST rules. **This will be part of the RusPhonetizer package very soon**.
-Until then unfortunately the transcription process will not work as currently designed.
-Please be patient.
+The transcription process relies on a small tool used to apply the G2P FST rules.
+The sources are kept in src/.
+A Makefile is provided for easy compilation.

 ## Grammars